 During World War II, travel was restricted, so Bill Larsen Sr. bought the Thayer Magic Company and operated the Thayer Studio of Magic in the Wilshire area of Los Angeles.

 In the April 1951 issue of Genii, Larsen announced the formation of the Academy of Magical Arts and Sciences.
-All subscribers to the magazine became instant members, and he made it very clear that the Academy would be an organization whose purpose is to the advance the art of magic in America and to bring recognition to the magicians of the world.
+All subscribers to the magazine became instant members, and he made it very clear that the Academy would be an organization whose purpose is to advance the art of magic in America and to bring recognition to the magicians of the world.
 Over the next three years the Academy awarded fellowships and bestowed various awards.
-Bill Larsen Sr. passed away at the age of 48 in 1955.
+Bill Larsen Sr. passed away at the age of 48 in 1953.
 His older son, Bill Jr., and his wife carried on publishing Genii, but the Academy, as an organization, slowly became a memory.

 In 1961 Bill Larsen’s younger son, Milt, was a writer for Bob Barker’s Truth or Consequences TV show on NBC.
 Ralph Edwards Productions had the top three floors of the high-rise office building that was then at the corner of Hollywood and Highland.
 Milt’s office window overlooked the residential property on Franklin Avenue that included a grand old mansion left over from the turn of the century, built in 1908 by banker Rollin B. Lane and later sold to land developer Thomas O. Glover.